 Before starting to design or develop an ad, both the Designer and Developer need to know what the specs are.
 The PM should contact the Media Company to get a list of each site’s individual specs, and the name of the Ad Server and its contact person.
 There are several pieces of information that they need to find out:

 Max Animation Time – This is the amount of time the banner is allowed to animate before it must stop completely until the user interacts.
 This is usually 30 or 15 seconds.
 This time will include any potential looping, but does not include replay buttons or other user interaction.
-In addition, the spec may also include the amount of time an expandable ad is allowed to stay open before automatically closing if it has automatically opened without user interaction.
-Also, some specs require that any animation stop immediately if the user clicks out of the banner.
-YouTube Mastheads, for example, require this.

 Click Tag Code Direction – This is the way that the banner knows what URL the user will click to.
 I will get into more detail on this later.

 Backup Image Size – Max size is usually 40k, but should be confirmed.
-Size requirement is usually larger for bigger banner sizes such as 300×600 or 970×250.

 Javascript Libraries Policy – This one will not be one that a typical Media Company will usually be able to answer, and in my experience, it’s actually better to just avoid the question.
 But it’s still important to understand in case the developer wants to know for sure.
 HTML5 banners use Javascript libraries in order to run (JQuery, Greensock / TweenLite, etc).
 These are essentially code files that someone else has written in order to make animation a lot easier.
 Some are bigger than others, but no matter which one the developer prefers, they take up file size.
 There are two ways of loading these files.
 The first is have a copy of them in the ZIP file that is sent to the Media Company.
 The second is to have a call from within your banner that loads it from an external location.
 Loading it from an external location means that you don’t take up valuable file size from within your ZIP file.
 If you use common URLs to load these, it also has the advantage of being cached within the users browser.
 In other words, the more banners that use these public files, the faster it will load for the next banner because the browser will have already loaded it.
 The problem is that this is a bit of a grey area in terms of file size.
 Technically you are loading in that file size, so it should be included in your total banner size.
 But because it’s not part of the ZIP, it’s hard to detect.
 Usually if you ask Media Companies, they will either not understand the question, or will say that the file size needs to be included.
 But Media Companies and Ad Servers typically don’t check this.
 And many Ad Servers, such as DCM, encourage it because of the caching benefit.
-In other words, to be safe, the dev should include the libraries in the ZIP file.
-But if they need the file size, it’s probably ok to load it externally.

 Many times, sites will use what is called IAB Specs as its technical development guide.
 IAB specifications are setup to try to have a uniform standard of tech specs across Canada.
 The hosting site will usually send a PDF copy of these, or quote them when specs are requested.
 Be aware that although these specs mention almost everything a developer needs, they do not contain any information about code or Click Tags.

-One important note on IAB: The new specs released in 2017 uses new responsive sizes as opposed to the classic 300×250, 160×600, 728×90 sizes, however these are not widely used yet, and and whenever a media company quotes IAB specs, it can usually be assumed they mean the old IAB specs.
+One important note on IAB: The new specs released in 2017 uses new responsive sizes as opposed to the classic 300×250, 160×600, 728×90 sizes, however these are not widely used, and and whenever a media company quotes IAB specs, it can usually be assumed they mean the old IAB specs.
 Though ask if you want to be safe.

 Other times, Media Companies will send along spec sheets which turn out to need a little TLA.
 They contain outdated Flash specs (A tell-tale sign is if they include a spec called Frame Rate, or Actionscript version, which are both Flash-only specs when it comes to banners, though video does have a Frame Rate spec sometimes), or don’t mention something that you need to know.
 Best to ask for clarification if you can.